There are many

-Trichotillomania (TTM), or hair pulling disorder, is a control impulse disorder, characterized by a prolonged desire to pull the hair, either from the head, eyebrows, eyelashes or other body parts where there is body hair.
+Trichotillomania (TTM), or hair-pulling disorder, is an impulse control disorder, characterized by a prolonged desire to pull the hair, either from the head, eyebrows, eyelashes, or other body parts where there is body hair.

 This happens even if the person who has this condition has tried to stop these impulses.
-The persons with this disorder knows that they is hurting himself, but simply can't stop.
+The persons with this disorder know that they are hurting himself but simply can't stop.

 different degrees of Trichotillomania, some milder, others more severe.
 There

 are treatments that have helped reduce or even eliminate completely the urge to